C-C-Minetest-Server/mc20/README.md

 Features waiting for MineClone 2 or Minetest Engine features:

 * [Redstone Bug](https://minecraft.fandom.com/wiki/Redstone_Bug): Retextured [silverfish](https://minecraft.fandom.com/wiki/Silverfish), spawns when Redstone strength increases.
-Since the Redstone system in MineClone 2 is not yet well-implemented, it is impossible to this feature to function properly.
+Since the Redstone system in MineClone 2 is not yet well-implemented, it is impossible for this feature to function properly.
 * Super HD Graphics: Makes all textures monochrome.
 It is currently impossible to change block textures on the fly, and creating a copy of all textures is impractical and would be incompatible with non-MineClone mods.